Health Care Manager CE Courses Program for Certification

 Course Fees: Below are listed the required courses for this curriculum.
 At the end of each course description you will find the course cost listed.
 All textbooks and learning materials are separate and not included in the course cost.

-Order of Courses: candidates in the Certification program may chose to take the CE courses below in any order.
+Order of Courses: candidates in the Health Care Manager Certification program may chose to take the CE courses below in any order.

 The following CE courses have provider approvals: The American Institute of Health Care Professionals Inc. is a licensed Continuing Education Provider in the State of California, Board of Registered Nursing, Provider # CEP 15595.
 For additional information please access here.